 A

-a bird in the hand is worth two in the bush.
+A bird in the hand is worth two in the bush.

-absence makes the heart grow fonder.
+Absence makes the heart grow fonder.

-a drip of water wears away (the) stone.
+A drip of water wears away (the) stone.

-a fish rots from the head.
+A fish rots from the head.

-a fool and his money are soon parted.
+A fool and his money are soon parted.

-a friend in need is a friend indeed.
+A friend in need is a friend indeed.

-a herd of wild horses is never led by a wild boar.
+A herd of wild horses is never led by a wild boar.

-a house leaks from the roof.
+A house leaks from the roof.

-a journey of a thousand miles begins with a single step.
+A journey of a thousand miles begins with a single step.

 (to) beggar belief